py5coding/py5book/content/importing_py5_code.md

 ```

 There's no need to add the `# PY5 IMPORTED MODE CODE` marker to every file in
 the module.
-The marker is case insensitive, so `# py5 Imported Mode code` will
+The marker also is case insensitive, so `# py5 Imported Mode code`
-work just as well.
-If you forget to add this or add it incorrectly, you will
+will work just as well.
+If you forget to add this or add it incorrectly, you
-get an error message reminding you.
+will get an error message reminding you.

 ```txt
 File "/tmp/test/helper_functions.py", line 13, in draw_squares